shashank1696/RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-/README.md

 17) outcome_of_the_campaign: Categorical variable that describes the outcome of the previous campaign.
 18) outcome: Binary outcome of the current campaign.

-- a. serial number : unique identification key.
+- a. serial number : unique identification key for each entity.
 - b. account_info : Categorized details of existing accounts of the individuals.
 The balance of money in account provided is stated by        this variable.

 - A11 signifies 0 (excluding 0) or lesser amount credited to current checking account.
 (Amounts are in units of certain currency).